-Although they are not strictly nocturnal birds, their all night calling during the breeding season keeps everyone awake!
-But their chicks have now fledged and breeding has finished for the year, so it’s time for these migratory birds to leave Australia for the warmer climes of New Guinea and Indonesia.
+The Channel-billed Cuckoo has a strangled gargling call which seems to carry for kilometres.
+The loud 'kawk' followed by a more rapid, and softer 'awk-awk-awk is more commonly heard at night.
+Although not strictly nocturnal birds, they often call all night during the breeding season.
+Once their chicks have fledged and breeding has finished for the year, it's time for these migratory birds to leave Australia for the warmer climes of New G..